israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Math.min([x[, y[, …]]])

+    Returns the smallest of zero or more numbers.

 ### Date
  Work with dates and times in JavaScript.
  by Date constructor so you can parsing, managing, and displaying dates.